-In SharpSpring, you can create forms directly in the application or you can map existing forms on your website.
+You can create forms directly in the SharpSpring application, or you can map existing forms on your website.
 Once you have integrated your Gravity Form with SharpSpring, you may need to take additional steps if you have a checkbox group on your form.
-This article outlines what you need to adjust in your Gravity Form code to map checkbox data into SharpSpring.
+This article will detail what you need to adjust in your Gravity Form code to map checkbox data into SharpSpring.

 Adjusting Gravity Form Code

-Our code expects a comma separated list, but Gravity Forms treats each checkbox as a single checkbox field rather than a group.
+The code expects a comma-separated list, but Gravity Forms treats each checkbox as a single checkbox field rather than a group.
 The above solution will combine the checkbox group into a comma-separated list, and store it in

 Additionally, some Gravity Forms have fields that are subfields of a main field.
 The most common example is a

 Name field that appears as two separate fields on the form.
 One field is for

 Last Name, but both may be contained in Field 7.
 In this case, you would need to determine the subfield IDs within your Gravity forms.
 You may find, for example, that while

 Name is Field 7,

 Last Name is Field 7.6.
 You can refer to these as you would any field number in the code.